AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 ## Generate Keys

-You can use the openssl command to generate key together with rand.
+You can use the openssl command to generate keys together with rand.
 Optionally, you can pass as flags the format you want and the number of digits.

 For base64 and 60 digits key: